 From red-haired curls to big blue eyes, certain characteristics run in families.
 But not every inherited trait is as harmless as hair color.
 Some families struggle with a darker legacy: depression.
 People who live with this disorder aren’t just blue; they often feel hopeless, helpless, and, in the most serious cases, suicidal.
 The symptoms of depression are profound enough that even simple, everyday tasks become difficult.
-But does depression really run in families?
+But how much of a role does heredity play in depression?
 And if it does, can you do anything to prevent it?
-Let’s take a closer look at these two questions and their subsequent answers:

-Not necessarily.
-The link between psychiatric disorders and genetics is apparent in some cases, but there are many non-genetic factors that are believed to also play a role in whether or not someone develops depression.
+The link between psychiatric disorders and genetics is apparent in some cases.
+Still, many non-genetic factors are believed to also play a role in whether or not someone develops depression.
 Other risk factors for clinical depression may include:

 - Experiencing trauma as a child

 - Social isolation or having few close relationships

 - Suffering from a serious medical condition, like cancer, heart disease, or diabetes

 - Abusing alcohol or drugs